Women’s Health Gummies: The Real Reason They Work (or Don’t)

 Water Activity (aw) Is the Metric That Predicts Real-World Performance

-Moisture percentage gets attention because it’s familiar.
-But manufacturers pay close attention to water activity (aw) because it’s often the better predictor of what the gummy will do over time-microbial risk, stickiness, hardening, sweating, and clumping.
+Moisture percentage gets noticed because it’s familiar.
+But manufacturers pay close attention to water activity (aw) because it’s often the better predictor of what the gummy will do over time—microbial risk, stickiness, hardening, sweating, and clumping.
+It’s a more reliable metric.

 Packaging Isn’t a Final Step—It’s Part of the Formulation

-When packaging isn’t engineered alongside the formula, common outcomes include gummies that harden over time, become sticky, clump together, or develop off-notes.
+When packaging isn’t engineered alongside the formula, you end up with gummies that harden over time, become sticky, clump together, or develop off-notes.
 In many cases, what looks like a formulation failure is actually a packaging-performance mismatch.

 The Most Common Gummy Failures (and What Usually Causes Them)

 When women’s health gummies go wrong, they tend to fail in a few predictable ways.
-Understanding the root causes helps prevent expensive rework and avoidable reformulations.
+Understanding root causes prevents expensive rework.

 Sticky gummies or sweating